Inside the Vehicle Cab

 Regulation 37 Road Vehicles (Construction and Use) Regulations 1986 states that every motor vehicle with a maximum speed of more than 20 mph shall be fitted with an audible warning instrument (horn) except an agricultural motor vehicle unless it is being driven at more than 20 mph.

 The audible warning instrument fitted to a wheeled vehicle first used on or after 1 August 1973 should be continuous and uniform and not strident.

 Nothing in this regulation forbids the use of:

-- a theft alarm (but it must incorporate a fully maintained 5 minute cut-out switch when fitted to a vehicle first used on or after 1/10/82),
+- A theft alarm, but it must incorporate a fully maintained 5-minute cut-out switch when fitted to a vehicle first used on or after 1 October 1982

-- a device or apparatus (not two tone horn) designed to emit a sound for the purpose of informing members of the public that goods are on sale.
-This is permitted between the hours of 1200 hours and 1900 hours (Regulation 99).
+- A device or apparatus (not the two-tone horn) designed to emit a sound for the purpose of informing members of the public that goods are on sale.
+This is permitted between the hours of 1200 hours and 1900 hours (Regulation 99)

 Use of Horns and Alarms